Relationships, Sex and health education (RSHE) is made up of three areas of learning.

 Pupils learn that everyone belongs here, there are No Outsiders.
 We use the No outsiders framework to teach children about inclusion, equality and diversity.
 Find out more here: No Outsiders.

 Pupils build knowledge to help them to make informed decisions about their wellbeing, health and relationships.
 Pupils learn how to put this knowledge into practice as they develop the ability to make good decisions when facing risks and challenges in their everyday life.
 Our core values of respect, resilience, empathy and reflection are weaved throughout.

-Our curriculum overview for 2021-22 (below) has been recently updated using feedback from pupils, parents and evaluations of school provision during 2020-21.
-The new additions include: an increased focus on protected characteristics and offline risks including rail, water and road safety to keep pupils safe in our local area.
+Our curriculum overview (below) was updated using feedback from pupils, parents and evaluations in school.
+The additions included: an increased focus on protected characteristics and offline risks including rail, water and road safety to keep pupils safe in our local area.